in4matix/DesktopBuddy/README.md

 # Drag'n Droppy
 Your little desktop workflow helper waiting to assist...
+A content aware drag and drop widget.

 Mockup_1